Trapped fireshell (halo) of photons and pairs around black-hole horizon: source for ultra-high-energy particles: Introduction

-We will show in Section \ref{trapp} that through the gravitational and thermal forces' equilibrium, the trapped fireball's inner part (halo around a black hole) forms a metastable thermal fluid of photons and pairs at high energy density and temperature.
-Using such an opaque horizon halo as an example, we study the Compton-rocket effect on accelerating charged particles (Section \ref{Compton}) and the avalanche runaway process (Section \ref{run}) leading to UHE electrons and protons.
+We will study in Section \ref{trapp} that through the gravitational force and thermal pressure, the fireball's inner part (fireshell, halo around a black hole horizon) is trapped and forms a metastable thermal fluid of photons and pairs at high energy density and temperature.
+Using such an opaque horizon halo, we study the Compton-rocket effect on accelerating charged particles (Section \ref{Compton}) and the avalanche runaway process (Section \ref{run}) leading to UHE electrons and protons.
 We calculate the luminosity of UHE particles and the halo cooling in Section \ref{lumep}, and discuss the peculiar features of UHE and VHE particles produced in this dynamics, in connection with numerical simulations, observations, and experiments in the final Section \ref{obs}.
+We use the $\hbar=c=1$ and Compton unit of the electron mass $m_e$, unless otherwise specified in necessary cases for clarification.